• Skip to primary navigation

 Master’s of Instructional Design Program Overview

-Today, there are a number of ways to earn a master’s of instructional design degree including in-person degree programs and online master’s of instructional design programs.
+Today, there are several ways to earn a master’s of instructional design degree including in-person degree programs and online master’s of instructional design programs.

 A meaningful and directed curriculum is key to a successful education in instructional design.
 A highly respected master’s degree in instructional design will prepare you to develop courses and learning strategies of your own to impact the lives of thousands of learners.